 If you’re a Homeowner’s Association Board Member, understanding the intricacies of your responsibilities can feel overwhelming – especially so if you’ve just joined or have never served on an HOA board before.
 If you want to avoid the need for an HOA attorney in Georgia, take care to adhere to your roles and responsibilities as laid out by the state.

-As we all know, mistakes happen.
-Understanding the top five common mistakes HOA board members make will help you avoid legal issues in the future and build a stable board for your condominium or neighborhood.
+As we are all aware, mistakes are inevitable.
+Gaining an understanding of the typical errors that HOA board members commit will assist you in sidestepping future legal complications and in establishing a solid board for your condominium or neighborhood.

 Moving into a new board position can bring on feelings of hesitation for fear of “rocking the boat.”
 We all want to be liked when we first start, but odds are you’re going to ruffle some feathers along the way – especially when you’re dealing with finances.